Algorithm for motivic Hilbert zeta function of some curve singularities: Introduction

-In the unibranched curve case, when $\ell\geq c$, the punctual Hilbert scheme $C^{[\ell]}$ coincides with the compactified Jacobian $\overline{JC}$ \cite{piontkowski2007topology}, where $c$ is the conductor of $\Gamma$.
-However, progress in obtaining explicit formulas for compactified Jacobians' homology and motivic class has been comparatively slow.
-G. Lusztig and J. Smelt \cite{lusztig1991fixed} computed the homology of the curve defined by $y^k = x^n$ with $\gcd(n,k) = 1$.
-J. Piontkowski extended these results by computing the homology of compactified Jacobians for curves with one Puiseux pair, parameterized as $(x, y) = (t^n, t^m + \dots)$.
-Additionally, G. Gorsky, M. Mazin, and A. Oblomkov \cite{gorsky2022generic} derived the Poincaré polynomials for compactified Jacobians of plane curve singularities with Puiseux exponents $(nd,md,md+1)$.
-A key insight is that the intersection of $\overline{JC}$ with Schubert cells forms an affine space, and these cells, along with their dimensions, have been given combinatorial interpretations, particularly in the context of $q,t$-Catalan combinatorics \cite{gorsky2016affine, gorsky2013compactified, gorsky2014compactified, hilburn2023bfn}.

-In \cite{oblomkov2018hilbert}, the authors showed that, for each $\ell\geq 1$, $C^{[\ell]}$ admits a similar stratification (See \Cref{stratification of Hilbert scheme}) and provide defining equations for each stratum (Proposition 12 in \cite{oblomkov2018hilbert}).
-Given a subsemimodule $\Delta$ of $\Gamma$, the corresponding stratum parametrizes ideals with a valuation set equal to $\Delta$, denoted by $C^{[\Delta]}$.
-The main task of this paper is to compute the class of the punctual Hilbert scheme $[C^{[\ell]}]$ in the Grothendieck ring using the stratification.
-The essential part is determining all possible subsemimodules of $\Gamma$.
+In \cite{oblomkov2018hilbert}, A. Oblomkov, J. Rasmussen, and V. Shende proved that for each \(\ell \geq 1\) the scheme \(C^{[\ell]}\) admits a stratification (see \eqref{stratification of Hilbert scheme}) and they give defining equations for each stratum (Proposition 12 in \cite{oblomkov2018hilbert}).
+Given a subsemimodule \(\Delta\) of \(\Gamma\) satisfying \(\Gamma + \Delta \subseteq \Delta\), the corresponding stratum parametrizes ideals whose valuation set equals \(\Delta\); it is denoted by \(C^{[\Delta]}\):

-In section 3, we develop a method to determine all possible subsemimodules of $\Gamma$ corresponding to a tree structure.
-Inspired by Y.Soma and M.Watari \cite{soma2014punctual}, one can obtain a new subsemimodule $d_{i}(\Delta)$ by deleting $i$-th minimal generators of a $\Gamma$- subsemimodule $\Delta$.
-The key to ensuring that all possible subsemimodules are obtained lies in the existence of the Frobenius element i.e. the maximal element of $\Gamma\setminus \Delta$, denote it by $\gamma_{\Delta}$.
-The union of $\Delta$ and $\gamma_{\Delta}$ is also a subsemimodule of $\Gamma$, denoted by $m(\Delta)$.
-And $\gamma_{\Delta}$ is one of the minimal generator of $m(\Delta)$.
-So we can delete it to obtain $\Delta$.
-We begin with the semimodule corresponding to the valuation set of the maximal ideal.
-By viewing subsemimodules as vertices and deletions as edges, we construct a graph.
-Furthermore, if we restrict the edges to those corresponding to the deletion of Frobenius elements, we obtain a tree $G_{\Gamma}$.
+In Section \ref{section: Tree structure associated with valuation semigroup}, we recall the work in \cite{hajli2025geometry}.
+Inspired by the recent work of Y. Soma and M. Watari \cite{soma2014punctual} on the geometry of Hilbert schemes, the authors associate to a curve singularity with semigroup $\Gamma$ a \emph{leveled graph} $G_\Gamma$, which is defined as follows.
+The vertices at level $\ell$ are the elements of the set